Everything you need to know about completing your first thru-hike

-Thompson learned the hard way that you want to go through at least five or six shoe changes during your trip after having failed to switch them out for 1,000 miles on the Appalachian Trail.
+Thomas learned the hard way that you want to go through at least five or six shoe changes during your trip after having failed to switch them out for 1,000 miles on the Appalachian Trail.
 “Either a gear store or the miracle of the internet makes it possible to Amazon Prime yourself some shoes,” she said.
 “Go into a brick and mortar gear store near the trail.
 Talk to someone who knows a lot about shoes and make sure you’re switching out your shoes pretty often.
 Your feet are the wheels on your car.”

 Unfortunately, you can’t just show up at a national park and crash for the night.
 Do your research ahead of time to check what sort of permits you need for overnight stays.
 Apply for the permit as soon as you’ve settled on your itinerary because a limited number of hikers are permitted on these trails at a time.

-If you’re completing a thru-hike outside of your native country, you might want to consider a visa that will allow you to extend your visitor status since most hikes will take up to a year, said Thompson.
+If you’re completing a thru-hike outside of your native country, you might want to consider a visa that will allow you to extend your visitor status since most hikes will take up to a year, said Thomas.
 And, of course, if you’re crossing the U.S.-Canada boarder, you will require a valid passport.

 It can be tempting to stay put at a certain stop when you’re feeling particularly drained, but that’s dangerous since friends or family might expect you to be reachable on given days.

 Dole out a copy of your itinerary to loved ones before you depart.
 Offer them a list of emergency numbers they should contact if they expect to hear from you on given days and do not.
-Thompson said you might also want to consider a satellite transmitter so they can track your location.
+Thomas said you might also want to consider a satellite transmitter so they can track your location.

 Hiking alone shouldn’t deter you from the trip, but it will require you to keep your guard up in specific ways.
 “Don’t go on some Reddit forum asking for a hiking buddy.
 It’s much better to find people you’re hiking with organically.
 If you don’t like them you don’t owe them anything.
 Trails like the Appalachian Trail, PCT or John Muir are so popular you’ll find people to hike with for a few hours or even months, and they might become your best friends for life,” she said.
 “There’s a lot of fear wrapped around hiking solo.
 There’s so much to be gained and it’s so empowering.”